fbef0102/Game-Private_Plugin/README.md

       * Exception: Bug is caused by other plugin conflict.
       * If the updated version has new extra content, add small payment, no need to re-buy full price again
       * 🟥 You are free to modify source code for your convenience, but this will void the warranty.
+      * To know if the plugin has updated, check "Changelog" on readme.md page
     * Privacy Policy, other people will never know our deal
     * Provide source code.
 If distribute or share, will void the warranty.
   </details>